lnurl/luds/XX.md

 #### NAddr example

 Same as nevent, except that scanning for event requires using kind, author, and `d` identifier.
+The benefits of using naddr over nevent, is that it allows you to update the parameters without needing to issue a new lnurl

 ### Npub can also be used using the identical flow of `nprofile`, though no relay can be provided to guide the wallet where to connect to and would be less likely to find the event.